nachoesmite/pandocreek/content/nn/beam-search.md

 Title: Beam Search
 Date: 2024-11-13 10:20
 Category: Neural Networks
+Image: /draws/beam_search.png
+Subtitle: Beam search for dummies.

 Hi folks!
 In this post I'm doing a summary of Beam Search so I can understand it better and hopefully help someone :)

-Beam search is a heuristic search algorithm used in sequence problems such as translation, text generation, or voice recognition.
+Beam search is a heuristic algorithm used in sequence models for tasks like translation, text generation, and voice recognition.
 It is an improvement over breadth-first search.

 ## How it works?